“American Underbelly”

 Directed by David Mikics (English) [email protected]

-During six Wednesdays (each at 7 PM in the College Hall Dining Room), we will first watch a major work of American film art and then talk together about what its implications are for our civic life and national identity.
+During five (5) Wednesdays in ACE 201, we will first watch a major work of American film art and then talk together about what its implications are for our civic life and national identity.
+The first Wednesday screening, 10/30, will begin at 8 p.m.; all subsequent screenings are scheduled for 7 p.m.
 This term we focus on American nightmares, highlighting film noir, horror and allied genres.
 America is a land of promise and high aspiration, but it is also haunted by darkness.
 The darkness takes various forms—being isolated, trapped and helpless, alienated from one another, driven to madness and desperate violence.
 By looking into the gritty and grim underside of the American dream, we can better understand where we find ourselves today.

 Prior to each Wednesday suggested readings will be announced to help guide our discussions.